donovancrichton/BANNH/README.md

-# BANNH - A BackPropagating Artificial Neural Network in Haskell
+# BANNH - A Backpropgation Artificial Neural Network in Haskell

 This is the first project I ever wrote in Haskell, after spending a month or so getting a feel for the language.
 Developed as part of the assessment for an